allenai/natural-instructions/tasks/README.md

 `task275_enhanced_wsc_paraphrase_generation` | Given a sentence and an aspect, paraphrase the sentence changing that aspect | Text Modification
 `task276_enhanced_wsc_classification` | Given a sentence and its paraphrase, decide what is the difference between them. | Classification
 `task288_gigaword_sentence_generation.json` | Given a text of article, generate headline (title) for the article | Sentence Generation
-`task289_gigaword_classification.json` | Given a text of article and corresponding title, generate yes if title is appropriate, otherwise generate no | Classification
+`task289_gigaword_classification.json` | Given the text of an article and its title, decide whether the title is appropriate for the article | Classification